genesiscloud/genesis-cloud-inference-articles/art01.md

 The program uses a model name as its single command line argument.

-NOTE: The model `googlenet` is not supported because of the specific format of input tensors it uses.
+**NOTE:** The model `googlenet` is not supported because of the specific format of input tensors that are used.

 The program performs the following steps:

-* creates a model builder for the specified model name
+* creating a model builder for the specified model name
-* uses this builder to create a model; places the model on CUDA device
+* use this builder to create a model; places the model on CUDA device
-* sets the model in evaluation (inference) mode
+* set the model in evaluation (inference) mode
-* creates an input tensor with random dummy contents; places it on CUDA device
+* create an input tensor with random dummy contents; place it on CUDA device
-* disables gradient computations in PyTorch and benchmarks the model
+* disable gradient computations in PyTorch and benchmark the model
-* prints benchmarking results
+* print benchmarking results
-* applies the softmax transformation to the outputs
+* apply the softmax transformation to the outputs
-* gets labels and probabilities for top 5 results
+* get labels and probabilities for top 5 results
-* prints top 5 classes and probabilities
+* print top 5 classes and probabilities

-The program prints a special formatted line starting with `"#"` that will be later used for automated extraction of performance metrics.
+The program prints a special formatted line starting with `"#"` that will be later used for the automated extraction of performance metrics.

 To run this program for ResNet50, use the command: